Ksakshi123/SpamJobX/README.md

-# SpamJobX

-# 🕵️‍♀️ Fake Job Detection using Machine Learning
+# 🕵️‍♀️SpamJobX - Fake Job Detection using Machine Learning

 A trustworthy, explainable ML app to detect fake job postings based on job descriptions.
 Built with scikit-learn, Streamlit, LIME, and SHAP.